Toronto Hop-On Hop-Off Bus Review: Is It Worth It?

 Your ticket is valid for 24 or 48 hours, giving you flexibility to explore at your own pace.

-I would recommend taking one of the first tours of the day.
-This will give you the most use out of the tour while allowing time to hop off and visit particular attractions.
+Local Tip: Take the first tours of the day to get the most value out of the tour while allowing lots of time time to hop off and visit each attraction.

 Ticket Prices (subject to change):